Fixing Trigger Feel Problems After Installation

 Check Installation Alignment

-One of the first steps in fixing trigger feel problems is verifying proper installation.
+One of the first steps in addressing trigger issues after installation is verifying proper setup.
 Misaligned pins or improperly seated components can create friction or inconsistent movement.
-Carefully reviewing installation steps and ensuring all parts are correctly positioned can quickly resolve many issues.
+Careful review of installation steps and basic firearm trigger adjustment can quickly resolve many issues.

 Always confirm that screws and pins are secure but not overly tightened, as excessive pressure can interfere with smooth operation.